elba7r/system/erpnext/docs/user/manual/en/CRM/customer.md

 ### Contacts and Addresses

-Contacts and Addresses in Revalue are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers.
+Contacts and Addresses in ERPNext are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers.

 Read [Contact]({{docs_base_url}}/user/manual/en/CRM/contact.html) to know more.